Nastel/tnt4j-streams/tnt4j-streams-kafka/samples/kafka-intercept-env/manual/readme.md

    `<KAFKA_INSTALL_DIR>/config/tnt-data-source_kafka_msg_trace_custom.xml` to have it easily accessible and editable in your Kafka environment.

-   By default this file resides inside `tnt4j-streams-kafka-[VERSION]-all.jar` and is used for traces messages parsing if interceptors configuration does not define any other parser reference.
+   By default, this file resides inside `tnt4j-streams-kafka-[VERSION]-interceptor.jar` and is used for traces messages parsing if interceptors configuration does not define any other parser reference.
 1. Run Kafka provided console producer/consumer:
     * *UIX: